AdaCore/training_material/courses/codepeer/010_codepeer.rst

 Quiz
 ------

-* Which check will be raised with the following?
+* Which check will be flagged with the following?

 .. code:: Ada